Certified Medical Assistant

 - Assesses and addresses barriers to health.

-- Assists with initiation, researched, completes and faxes of communication documents as directed by BHMP or RN (i.e. Prior Authorizations, PCP Coordination and Disability Forms, etc.).
+- Assists with initiation, researched, completes and faxes of communication documents as directed by BHMP, PCP, or RN (i.e. Prior Authorizations, PCP Coordination and Disability Forms, etc.).

 - Takes vital signs of members.

-- Reviews and updates current medication list with any current non-psychiatric medications.
+- Reviews and updates current medication list with any current medications.

-- Screen for any changes in medical diagnosis or medical medications since last appointment.
+- Screen for any changes in diagnosis or medications since last appointment.

 - Obtains Urine Drug Screen samples from members, when appropriate.

-- Returns phone messages from members, when asked to do so by the BHMP or RN.
+- Returns phone messages from members, when asked to do so by the BHMP, PCP or RN.

 - Performs various office duties, such as shredding documents, filing, and sorting mail, lab reports, faxes from pharmacies, etc.